jarrodCoombes/Renew-DestinyCert-with-LetsEncrypt/README.md

 - `RUNBOOK.md` — a phase-by-phase go-live checklist with test gates between each step

+## Why this approach

+Why not just put Destiny behind a reverse proxy?
+While this would probably work, it is an unsupported setup and Follett support will most likely insist on a direct connection in order to troubleshoot or fix things.
+This method requires a neglible change to the Destiny install itself, leaving the bulk of the process at the OS level.

+Posh-ACME's built-in `WebRoot` plugin does nothing more than write a file to that path and delete it after — no DNS API, no TSIG key, no credentials beyond what's already on the filesystem.

+Some thing worth keeping in mind long-term:
+* This all depends on port 80 staying forwarded to this server from the internet, even though nothing else here needs it.
+If that forwarding ever gets "cleaned up" later (reasoning "we only need 443, right?"), renewals will silently start failing at the next attempt.
+* Editing the XML file is risky, but also fragile as there is no guarantee that Follett will respect your changes in upcoming updates.
+So make a backup of the original file as well as your edited one.

 ## Prerequisite: get WildFly serving `/.well-known` from disk

 Destiny's default `destiny.xml` doesn't serve anything at